 One of the easiest ways to travel with foreign currencies is by using Qantas Cash travel money card, essentially a travel-friendly debit card on which you can pre-load money in eleven different currencies.
 It’s a great way to avoid the hassle of calculating exchange rates and carrying larger sums of cash when travelling, at the same time saving you money on nasty ATM fees, and earning frequent flyer points along the way.

 We’ve said it before and we’ll say it again.
 Do.
 Not.
 Over.
 Pack.
 No one has ever returned from a trip and said, “I didn’t pack enough”.
 Regardless of the length of your trip, lugging around clothes you haven’t worn is the absolute worst.

 Our advice: Less is more, always and forever.
-Packing light means less baggage cost, less waiting time and more freedom to move.
+Packing light means lower baggage fees, less waiting time and more freedom to move.
 Worst case scenario, if you find yourself desperate for a power cable, a hairdryer or a bottle opener you can always buy it.
 If not, a fellow traveller will happily lend it to you.

 It can be a very fine line.
 Of course you need to know where you want to go, how to get there and how much time you have.
 But the jam-packed over-detailed itinerary which can save you time on the road, may become your biggest hindrance.

 Our advice: Book ahead in busy seasons, for top-rated accommodation or when you know 100 percent where you want or need to be, but leave yourself open to the advice of locals and travellers.
 This beats any online review in timeliness and honesty.
 There’s nothing worse than getting a tip for a hidden beach, a secret party, a quaint little town or a hip new hostel and be too “booked up” to get there.

 #8 Forgetting To Call Home

 It’s easy to get caught up in the excitement of travel and forget what matters most, especially when you’re travelling long-term.